AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

   - ✅ Can close all incidents, including high-urgency incidents.
   - ✅ Can modify or delete closed incidents.

-### 🎯 Key Learning Objectives :
+### 🎯 Key Learning Objectives
   - Identify vulnerabilities that allow support users to perform actions reserved for administrators
   - Remediate these vulnerabilities by enforcing strict access controls
   - Ensure only authorized users can perform sensitive operations
   - Reinforce business logic to mitigate security risks

 ## 🚨 2.
-Vulnerable Code:
+Vulnerable Code
-we will use exactly the [remediated code from Exercise 1.1.](../ex1.1#%EF%B8%8F-4-remediation).
+We will use exactly the [remediated code from Exercise 1.1.](../ex1.1#%EF%B8%8F-4-remediation).
 It correctly prevents support users from touching other users’ incidents, but it does not yet enforce admin‑only rules (e.g. closing high‑urgency incidents, modifying closed incidents, deleting any incident).

 **File**: `srv/services.cds`
 ```cds